 If a non-null Principal was established by validateRequest (via the CallerPrincipalCallback), the Map of the MessageInfo object used in the call to validateRequest must be consulted to determine if it contains an entry for the key identified in Table 3-6.
 If the Map contains an entry for the key, the authentication session machinery of the container must be used to create (or update) a container authentication session to represent the caller Principal, authType, and the additional container authentication state established by the call to validateRequest.
-The resulting container authentication session must be bound to the HttpServletResponse such that the container will be able to restore the caller authentication results on subsequent calls to the application.
+The resulting container authentication session must be bound to the HttpServletResponse such that the container will be able to restore the caller authentication.